arsya371/apologyhub/SETUP.md

-# Setup Guide - I'm Sorry Platform
+# Setup Guide - ApologyHub Platform

 This guide provides detailed instructions for setting up the I'm Sorry anonymous apology platform on your local machine or server.